Metallizer/Rapidleech/README.md

 Rapidleech script has being used by more than 5 million users worldwide and has being installed on more than 2000 servers.

-This text your see here is *actually* written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 For webmasters
 -